-Do we want to be able to survive and recover if a really, really bad thing happens — massive cyber or EMP attack (e.g., Russia?
-North Korea?), COVID++, extreme solar storm, megaquake, etc. — that shuts down a seriously big piece of the national power grid?
+Do we want to be able to survive and recover if a really, really bad thing happens – massive cyber or EMP attack (e.g., Russia?
+North Korea?), COVID-19, extreme solar storm, megaquake, etc., that shuts down a seriously big piece of the national power grid?

-From food, water and medicine to transportation, finance and security, all the services and products that keep us alive and happy depend on each other, and they’re all anchored in the power grid.
-A catastrophic event that shuts all this down will affect everyone, making it either everyone’s job — or no one’s.
-After all, how many communities or businesses have “Preparing for Catastrophe” as a designated job category?
+From food, water, and medicine to transportation, communication, finance, and security, all the services and products that keep us alive and happy depend on each other, and they’re all anchored in the power grid.
+A catastrophic black sky event that shuts all this down will affect everyone, making it either everyone’s job – or no one’s.
+After all, how many communities or businesses have “preparing for catastrophe” as a designated job category?

-In short, two plans — two choices.
-Inform yourself and get involved at some level — or not.
+In short, two plans, and two choices: inform yourself and get involved at some level – or not.